-Proposed Finding: The subject property is within the Crook County Fire and Rescue District.
-A letter from CCFRD is included in the record noting it can respond to structural fires and other emergencies.
-The Applicant has discussed the subdivision with CCFRD representatives and will require that fire sprinklers be installed to all building structures with habitable space.
+Finding: The subject property is within the CCFRD.
+A letter from is included in the record noting they can respond to structural fires and other emergencies.
+The Applicant has discussed the subdivision with CCFRD representatives and will require that fire sprinklers be installed in all dwellings and building structures with habitable spaces that include a bedroom.